【Oshi no Ko】 Minato Ward, Tokyo

-“Oshi no Ko,” a hugely popular work by Aka Akasaka and Mengo Yokoslash, captivates many fans as a realistic story depicting the behind-the-scenes of the entertainment industry.
-With successive media mix announcements including anime adaptation, live-action drama adaptation, and film adaptation, Minato Ward, Tokyo plays an important role as the setting for this work that continues to generate buzz.
-This article thoroughly introduces sacred site pilgrimage spots of “Oshi no Ko” centered around Minato Ward.
+“Oshi no Ko,” a hugely popular work by Akasaka Aka and Yokoyari Mengo, captivates many fans with its realistic portrayal of the entertainment industry’s inner workings.
+With anime adaptation, live-action drama adaptation, and film adaptation being announced one after another, this work continues to generate buzz.
+Minato Ward, Tokyo plays an important role as the setting for this work.
+This article provides a thorough introduction to “Oshi no Ko” sacred site pilgrimage spots centered on Minato Ward.

-The story centers on a shocking premise: Goro, working as an obstetrician in a provincial city, is reincarnated into twin children, Aqua and Ruby, of his favorite idol “Ai Hoshino.”
-Following the tragedy of Ai’s death, who shined as an idol, Aqua confronts the darkness of the entertainment industry, while Ruby pursues her dream as an idol—the unique narrative structure combines the realistic face of the entertainment industry, family love, and suspense elements.
+The story centers on a shocking premise: Goro, who worked as an obstetrician in a regional city, is reincarnated as the twin children Aqua and Ruby of his favorite idol “Ai Hoshino.”
+After the tragedy of Ai’s death while shining as an idol, Aqua confronts the darkness of the entertainment industry, while Ruby pursues her dream of becoming an idol—the unique narrative structure intertwines realistic portrayals of the entertainment world, familial love, and suspense elements.

 The anime’s first season aired in 2023, and the second season also aired in 2024.
-Furthermore, a live-action drama version is distributed on Amazon Prime Video, with film and theatrical adaptations also in the works, expanding across multiple platforms.
+Additionally, a live-action drama version was distributed on Amazon Prime Video, and film and theatrical adaptations have been decided, with the work expanding across multiple formats.

-Why Minato Ward, Tokyo Became the Setting for “Oshi no Ko”
+Why Did Minato Ward, Tokyo Become the Setting for “Oshi no Ko”?

-Minato Ward, Tokyo is one of the centers of Japan’s entertainment and entertainment industry.
-Areas like Roppongi, Akasaka, Aoyama, and Odaiba are concentrated with television stations, talent agencies, upscale restaurants, and event venues—making them the perfect place to express the entertainment world depicted in “Oshi no Ko.”
+Minato Ward is one of the centers of Japan’s entertainment and entertainment industry.
+Areas such as Roppongi, Akasaka, Aoyama, and Odaiba are concentrated with television stations, entertainment agencies, high-end restaurants, and event venues, making it an ideal location to express the world of the entertainment industry depicted in “Oshi no Ko.”

-Particularly, the Roppongi area possesses a unique atmosphere where both the glamour of a nightlife district and the intersection of business and entertainment coexist.
-Many actual spots in Minato Ward have become models for wrap-up party venues, live houses, and places where celebrities gather that appear in the work.
+Particularly, the Roppongi area possesses a unique atmosphere where the glamour of the nighttime streets intersects with business and entertainment.
+Many real locations in Minato Ward have become models for wrap-up party venues, live houses, and places where entertainers gather that appear in the work.

-“Oshi no Ko” Sacred Site Pilgrimage Spots in Minato Ward, Tokyo—Details
+“Oshi no Ko” Sacred Site Pilgrimage Spots in Minato Ward, Tokyo—Detailed Guide

 CEDAR THE CHOP HOUSE & BAR

-Access: 1 minute walk from Exit 4a, Roppongi Station, Tokyo Metro Hibiya Line
+Access: 1 minute walk from Exit 4a of Roppongi Station on the Tokyo Metro Hibiya Line

-The model for the wrap-up party venue that appears in Anime Episode 4, where Aqua and Arima Kana’s drama “Kyou Ama” (Today Is Sweet) wrap-up party is held.
-An American dining restaurant located in the center of Roppongi where you can actually enjoy a luxurious atmosphere and authentic cuisine.
+The model for the wrap-up party location of the drama “Kyo Ama” (Today is Sweet) featuring Aqua and Kana Arima, which appeared in anime episode 4.
+An American dining restaurant located in the heart of Roppongi where you can actually enjoy a luxurious atmosphere and authentic cuisine.

-The interior is characterized by subdued lighting and modern interiors, allowing you to experience the atmosphere of the wrap-up scenes in the work.
-When visiting for sacred site pilgrimage, advance reservations are recommended.
-Please check the official website for business hours and closure days.
+The interior is characterized by subdued lighting and modern décor, allowing you to experience the atmosphere of the wrap-up party scene from the work.
+It’s recommended to make a reservation in advance when visiting for a sacred site pilgrimage.
+Please check the official website for business hours and regular holidays.

-Access: 3 minutes walk from Odaiba Seaside Park Station, Yurikamome Line; 10 minutes walk from Tokyo Teleport Station, Rinkai Line
+Access: 3 minutes walk from Odaiba Marine Park Station on the Yurikamome, 10 minutes walk from Tokyo Teleport Station on the Rinkai Line

-The model for the confession scene of “Kyou Gachi” (Today Is Sweet, Tomorrow Is Spicy) depicted in the anime.
-A beautiful landscape overlooking Tokyo Bay unfolds, with the scenery of the evening sky with Rainbow Bridge in the background being particularly romantic.
+The model for the confession scene of “Kyo Gachi” (Today is Sweet, Tomorrow is Spicy) depicted in the anime.
+A beautiful landscape overlooking Tokyo Bay unfolds, with the Rainbow Bridge creating an especially romantic sunset view.

-In the work, it is depicted as the stage for quiet and moving scenes, making it a must-see spot for fans.
-The park is spacious, allowing you to take in the work’s world view while strolling.
-The time from late afternoon through evening is especially ideal for recreating scenes from the work.
+In the work, it is depicted as the setting for a quiet and touching scene, making it a must-see spot for fans.
+The park is spacious, and you can take in the world of the work while strolling.
+The time from evening to night is particularly ideal for recreating scenes from the work.

 Maxell Aqua Park Shinagawa

-Access: 2 minutes walk from Takanawa Exit, JR/Keikyu Shinagawa Station
+Access: 2 minutes walk from the Takanawa Exit of Shinagawa Station on JR and Keikyu

 An aquarium used as a filming location for the live-action drama version of “Oshi no Ko.”
-In making photos, scenes of Kaito Sakurai as Aqua and Mizuki Kayashima filming inside the aquarium have been released.
+In behind-the-scenes photos, scenes of Kaito Sakurai, who plays Aqua, and Mizuki Kayashima filming inside the aquarium have been released.

-An urban entertainment facility characterized by advanced production techniques, with attractions including dolphin shows and jellyfish displays.
-Popular not only among “Oshi no Ko” fans but also as a dating spot.
+This urban entertainment facility features state-of-the-art production techniques and has plenty of highlights including dolphin shows and jellyfish exhibitions.
+It’s popular not only with “Oshi no Ko” fans but also as a dating spot.

 Tokyo Dome

-Access: 5 minutes walk from Suidobashi Station, JR/Toei Subway
+Access: 5 minutes walk from Suidobashi Station on JR and the Tokyo Metro

-Strictly speaking outside Minato Ward, but an important spot depicted as Ai Hoshino’s live venue in the work.
-As Japan’s leading dome concert venue where many idols and artists hold concerts, it can be said to be a place symbolizing the world of “Oshi no Ko.”
+Though technically outside Minato Ward, it’s an important spot depicted in the work as Ai Hoshino’s live concert venue.
+As Japan’s leading dome concert venue where many idols and artists hold performances, it symbolizes the world of “Oshi no Ko.”

-This place, symbolizing the era when Ai shined as a top idol, becomes the stage for important turning points in the story.
-By actually attending concerts and events, you can feel the live scenes in the work more realistically.
+This location, which symbolizes the era when Ai shined as a top idol, becomes the setting for a crucial turning point in the story.
+By attending actual concerts and events, you can more realistically feel the live scenes from the work.

-Access: Directly connected to Roppongi Station, Tokyo Metro Hibiya Line
+Access: Directly connected to Roppongi Station on the Tokyo Metro Hibiya Line

-Roppongi, depicted in the work as an area where talent agencies and filming studios are concentrated, is symbolically depicted in the background.
-The cluster of high-rise buildings and refined urban landscape simultaneously express both the glamour and severity of the entertainment industry.
+Roppongi, depicted in the work as an area where entertainment agencies and recording studios are concentrated.
+Roppongi Hills is a symbolic location that appears in the background.
+The high-rise buildings and refined streetscape simultaneously express both the glamour and strictness of the entertainment industry.

-From the observation deck “Tokyo City View,” you can get a panoramic view of Tokyo’s cityscape, making it ideal for understanding the overall setting of the work’s stage.
+From the observation deck “Tokyo City View,” you can get a panoramic view of Tokyo’s skyline, making it ideal for grasping the overall landscape of Tokyo that became the setting for the work.

-Even More!
-Currently Existing “Oshi no Ko” Spots
+There’s Still More!
+“Oshi no Ko” Spots That Actually Exist Today

 Akasaka Area

-Akasaka in Minato Ward is known as an area where television stations are concentrated.
-Places like TBS Akasaka Sacas reflect the atmosphere as the center of the entertainment industry in the work.
-This area, where drama filming and variety show recording happen daily, is an essential place to experience the world of “Oshi no Ko.”
+Akasaka in Minato Ward is known as an area with concentrated television stations.
+The TBS Akasaka Sacas and other locations serve as the center of the entertainment industry, and the atmosphere is reflected in the work.
+This area, where drama filming and variety show recordings take place daily, is an indispensable place to experience the world of “Oshi no Ko.”

-The Aoyama/Omotesando area, lined with luxury boutiques and cafes, is a place with frequent celebrity sightings.
-Many stylish cafes and restaurants exist here, the kind of places where characters might visit privately in the work.
+The Aoyama and Omotesando area lined with high-end boutiques and cafés is a location with frequent celebrity sightings.
+Numerous stylish cafés and restaurants that characters might visit in private scenes exist in abundance.

-The area around Shiba Park, overlooking Tokyo Tower, also appears in the work’s background as a representative Tokyo landscape.
-The lush park amid the city is sometimes depicted as a place of brief respite for the characters.
+The area surrounding Shiba Park with views of Tokyo Tower also appears in the work’s background as a scenery representing Tokyo.
+The lush park in the urban setting is sometimes depicted as a place of brief respite for the characters.

-Here we introduce model routes for efficiently visiting sacred sites centered on Minato Ward, Tokyo.
+Here’s a model route for efficiently touring sacred sites centered on Minato Ward.

 Half-Day Course (4–5 hours)

-1. Start at Shinagawa Station: Maxell Aqua Park Shinagawa (1-2 hours)
+1. Starting at Shinagawa Station: Maxell Aqua Park Shinagawa (1–2 hours)

-2. Travel: To Odaiba by Yurikamome (approx. 20 minutes)
+2. Transfer: To Odaiba via Yurikamome (approximately 20 minutes)

-3. Odaiba Seaside Park (1 hour): Explore the confession scene sacred site
+3. Odaiba Marine Park (1 hour): Explore the confession scene sacred site

-4. Travel: To Roppongi by Yurikamome/subway (approx. 30 minutes)
+4. Transfer: To Roppongi via Yurikamome and subway (approximately 30 minutes)

 5. CEDAR THE CHOP HOUSE & BAR: Lunch or dinner (1–2 hours)

-6. Roppongi Hills Area: Town walk/observation deck (1 hour)
+6. Around Roppongi Hills: Strolling and observation deck (1 hour)

 Full-Day Course (7–8 hours)